JumpTask logo

 5. Customer service roles with internal training

-Customer service is a great place to start if you’re looking for a remote-friendly, beginner-level job.
+Customer service is a great place to start if you’re looking for a remote-friendly, beginner-level position.
 Many businesses teach you as you go for call center or online support roles.

 What skills you’ll learn: